Localization metrics deep dive: From request to proposal

 - Common improvements you can make

-Definition: The order to proposal localization KPI refers to the amount of time between the moment a customer makes an order and the moment you get back to the customer with a proposal.
+Definition: The order to proposal localization metric refers to the amount of time between the moment a customer makes an order and the moment you get back to the customer with a proposal.

-Each phase of a project contributes to the overall turnaround time, but each phase is also it’s own KPI, because sometimes serious problems are not visible in a single, entire-lifecycle measurement of time.
+Each phase of a project contributes to the overall turnaround time, but each phase may also it’s own KPI, because sometimes serious problems are not visible in a single, entire-lifecycle measurement of time.

-Common improvements you can make to improve this KPI
+Common improvements you can make to improve this metric

 You’ll probably want to identify the area that needs the most work, and that is also achievable to fix for your organization.